HomeSpan/HomeSpan/docs/README.md

 ## ❗Latest Update - HomeSpan 1.7.0 (11/6/2022)

 * **ESP-NOW is now fully integrated into HomeSpan!**
-  * New dedicated class, **SpanPoint**, facilities robust device-to-device communication between multiple ESP32 devices
+  * New dedicated class, **SpanPoint**, that facilitates bi-directional device-to-device communication between multiple ESP32 devices
   * Provides automatic calibration of WiFi channels to ensure compatibility with HomeSpan's normal WiFi connectivity
-  * Includes detailed [Example Sketches](Other%20Examples/RemoteSensors) demonstrating how SpanPoint can be used to implement a battery-powered Remote Sensor
+  * Includes detailed [Example Sketches](../Other%20Examples/RemoteSensors) demonstrating how SpanPoint can be used to implement a battery-powered Remote Sensor
   * See the dedicated [SpanPoint Tutorial Page](NOW.md) for full details

-* **New functionality that allows a NeoPixel to be used as a Status LED**
+* **NeoPixels can now be used as a Status LED**
   * Adds`homeSpan.setStatusPixel()` method
   * Works well with ESP32 boards that have a built-in NeoPixel LED, though adding an external NeoPixel is fine
   * See the [API Reference](Reference.md) for details

 * **New functionality to track HomeSpan run-time status**
   * Adds `homeSpan.setStatusCallback()` method providing users with a callback function whenever the internal state of HomeSpan changes, such as from *WiFi Needed* to *WiFi Connecting...*
-  * tracks changes to the run-time state of HomeSpan that would normally trigger a change in the blinking pattern of the (optional) Status LED
+  * Tracks changes to the run-time state of HomeSpan that would normally trigger a change in the blinking pattern of the (optional) Status LED
   * See the [API Reference](Reference.md) for details

 * **Important Bug Fixes**

-  * Fixed bug in controller-update logic associated with changes to the way Apple handles HomeKit Hubs that was producing *ERROR: Device not yet paired!* messages
+  * Fixed bug in controller-update logic associated with changes to the way Apple now handles HomeKit Hubs that was producing *ERROR: Device not yet paired!* messages

   * Fixed bug in touch sensor logic that would cause compile failure when using Arduino-ESP32 versions 2.0.0-2.0.2